MCP Writeback Governance Prompt

 1) Write Action Matrix

-- Proposed writes: system, action type, scope, required source evidence.
+- Proposed writes: system, action type, scope, required source evidence, post-write verification step.

 - Classification: low / medium / high risk.